by Alexei Rivera | July 15, 2012 11:49 pm

 Graphics and sound would admittedly be one of the best out there for games in the Symbian S40 lineup – with adventure-game style point & click graphics.
 The backgrounds are well crafted; the characters well drawn; and even the menus, animations, sound and music all come together in a great package.
 The controls, however, require a precision finger(nail) to tap and interact with some of the smallest touchscreen buttons we’ve ever seen.
 Its so small that we’ve decided to play the game with a stylus to tap the right buttons without getting frustrated – we suggest you do the same.
 Despite that minor niggle, this is one of the best games you could have on your new S40 device.

-Controls are difficult without a pointed fingernail or stylus No option for keypad controls
+Controls are difficult without a pointed fingernail or stylus

 ITYPHOON (Free) – Nueca, Inc.